xojs/xo/readme.md

 XO will handle the [@typescript-eslint/parser `project` option](https://typescript-eslint.io/packages/parser/#project) automatically even if you don't have a `tsconfig.json` in your project.

+You can opt out of XO's automatic tsconfig handling by specifying your own `languageOptions.parserOptions.project`, `languageOptions.parserOptions.projectService`, or `languageOptions.parserOptions.tsconfigRootDir`.
+Files in a config with these properties will be excluded from automatic tsconfig handling.

 ## Usage as an ESLint Configuration

 With the introduction of the ESLint flat config, many of the original goals of `xo` were brought into the ESLint core, and shareable configs with plugins became possible.
 Although we highly recommend the use of the `xo` cli, we understand that some teams need to rely on ESLint directly.

 For these purposes, you can still get most of the features of `xo` by using our ESLint configuration helpers.

-### `xoToEslintConfig`
+### xoToEslintConfig

 The `xoToEslintConfig` function is designed for use in an `eslint.config.js` file.
 It is NOT for use in an `xo.config.js` file.
 This function takes a `FlatXoConfig` and outputs an ESLint config object.
 This function will neither be able to automatically handle TS integration for you nor automatic Prettier integration.
 You are responsible for configuring your other tools appropriately.
-The `xo` cli, will however, handle all of these details for you.
+The `xo` cli, will, however, handle all of these details for you.

 `eslint.config.js`